-- 12. The architecture shall enable emergency centres and PSAPs to request a PSAP call back session to a UE with which the Emergency centres or PSAPs had an emergency session, if the UE is registered (i.e. containing valid credentials).
-If the PSAP call back is recognized by the S-CSCF, the home network shall deliver the PSAP call back session towards the contact address which is emergency registered, if available.
-Unrecognized PSAP call back sessions are treated as normal calls.
-PSAP call back is subject to local regulation. - 13.
-The IMS core network shall be able to transport information on the location of the subscriber.
+- 12. The architecture shall enable emergency centres and PSAPs to request a PSAP call back session to a UE with which the Emergency centres or PSAPs had an emergency session.
+The serving network of the UE shall use the appropriate call termination procedures e.g IMS if the UE is available for voice over PS, or ICS if the user is available over CS.
+PSAP call back is subject to local regulation. - NOTE 1: PSAP call back sessions are treated as normal calls. - 13.
+The IMS core network shall be able to transport information on the location of the subscriber. - 14.
+Void. - 15.
+The network shall be able to retrieve the caller's location; - 16.

-14. Void.

-- 15. The network shall be able to retrieve the caller's location; - 16.
 As a regional option, the network shall be capable of assigning a routable location key (i.e. Emergency Services Query Key, a.k.a.
 ESQK, which has the same properties as the existing ESRK in wireless 911 services) to an IMS emergency session, and releasing the ESQK when the emergency session is terminated. - 17.
 The network shall provide the caller's location information to the PSAP upon query from the PSAP. - 18.
 The network shall provide the possibility to route to a default answering point given the scenario where the local PSAP can not be determined. - 19.
 The network may provide a capability to enable a UE to obtain local emergency numbers. - 20 A UE should support a capability to obtain local emergency numbers from the network once such a capability has been defined and agreed. - 21.
-The network (e.g. in the E-CSCF) shall prevent the sending of the information of the users, such as public user identifiers and the location information, to the PSAP if explicitly requested by the user (i.e. request on session by session basis), and local regulation requires the operator to provide privacy to the user.
+The network (e.g. in the E-CSCF) shall prevent the sending of the information of the users, such as public user identifiers and the location information, to the PSAP if explicitly requested by the user (i.e. request on session by session basis), and local regulation requires the operator to provide privacy to the user. - 22.
+Void. - NOTE 2: TS 24.008 [13] contains a procedure to provide local emergency numbers for UMTS and GPRS access but the procedure is not applicable to I-WLAN or cdma2000 HRPD and contains a limited number of emergency service categories.

-22. Void.

-- NOTE 1: TS 24.008 [13] contains a procedure to provide local emergency numbers for UMTS and GPRS access but the procedure is not applicable to I-WLAN or cdma2000 HRPD and contains a limited number of emergency service categories.
 Therefore, an improved capability may need to be developed for IMS Emergency calls. - 23.
-Indications for PSAP call back sessions in SIP signalling shall be supported, where required by local regulation in the home network. - NOTE 2: It is assumed that as mandated by local regulation, an IP based PSAP includes the PSAP call back indication when the IP based PSAP originates a PSAP call back call. - 24.
+Void. - 24.
 Subject to operator policy, the architecture shall allow an emergency session to be initiated by a trusted AS on behalf of a user that is not roaming. - 25 Subject to local regulation, for non-roaming subscribers the network shall apply normal routing procedures for private network traffic even if that is marked as emergency session.